eslco/base/config/V2ray/README.md

 ## Disclaimer
   - Just for test and study usages only.
 Do not share with others plz!
   > Test template and related config files.
-Uploaded by author Leo Aurel.
+Uploaded by author eslco.
 ## License
   - CC BY 4.0 LICENCE